skinny-framework/skinny-framework.github.io/source/documentation/view-templates.html.md

 ### FreeMarker
 <hr/>

-If you prefer FreeMarker template engine, you can easily use it with Skinny framework.
+If you prefer the FreeMarker template engine, you can easily use it with Skinny framework.

 [http://freemarker.org/](http://freemarker.org/)